Occupational Therapy

 The MS Occupational Therapy program prepares students with a baccalaureate degree to become qualified occupational therapists.
 The didactic portion of this program includes four terms of on-campus coursework followed by two terms of experiential and hybrid coursework.
 The program requires successful completion of academic courses and integrated fieldwork concluding with two, 12-week offsite fieldwork experiences.

-A cumulative minimum grade point average (GPA) of 3.0 in undergraduate coursework and a minimum 2.7 GPA for prerequisite coursework are required from an accredited university.
+A cumulative minimum grade point average (GPA) of 3.0 in undergraduate coursework or a minimum of 3.0 cumulative GPA of the last 60 credits may be considered for a holistic approach from an accredited university.
 Evidence of completion of the Bachelor's degree and all prerequisites must be received prior to the start of the program.
 Please check with the CMU Occupational Therapy Program Director or the Occupational Therapist Centralized Application Service (OTCAS) for the complete list of additional admission requirements.

 Contact Information